Brutal Oakland A's stat encapsulates team's rough start

 Through Monday’s contests, the Athletics have the worst run differential in the MLB at -27.

 Three other teams — the New York Mets, Chicago White Sox, and Minnesota Twins — have scored fewer than Oakland’s 11 runs this season.
-But none of them allowed more than 20 runs, which is much lower than the A’s 38 runs allowed.
+But none of them allowed more than 20 runs, which is much lower than Oaklanda’s 38 runs allowed.

 One of the few consolations for the A’s is that they actually have a win on the board, something the Mets, White Sox, and Miami Marlins still don’t have at this early juncture of the season.